-- The lower-level neurons are linear classifiers - They require linearly separated labels to be learned - The actually provided labels are not linearly separated - Challenge: Must also learn the labels for the lowest units!
-62
+- The lower-level neurons are linear classifiers - They require linearly separated labels to be learned - The actually provided labels are not linearly separated.

 - Consider a single linear classifier that must be learned from the training data - Can it be learned from this data?